 Acámbaro

-Acámbaro is a city and municipality in the southeastern corner of the Mexican state of Guanajuato, on the banks of the Lerma River.
-It is a small town with serene tree-filled squares and a vast and original architectural heritage.
+Acambaro is a city and municipality in the southeastern Mexican state of Guanajuato, on the banks of the Lerma River.
+It is a small town with serene tree-filled squares and an extensive and original architectural heritage.

-Acámbaro is the oldest of the 46 municipalities of Guanajuato and it covers an area of 867.67 sq km and includes many small outlying communities, the largest of which are Iramuco and Parácuaro.
+Acámbaro is the oldest of the 46 municipalities of the state of Guanajuato and it covers an area of 867.67 sq km and includes many small outlying communities, the largest of which are Iramuco and Parácuaro.

-Worth visiting the impressive Templo y Convento de San Francisco and the famous Fuente Taurina (Bullfighting Fountain), located in Hidalgo Square.
+Worth visiting the impressive Templo y Convento de San Francisco and the famous Fuente Taurina (Bullfighting Fountain).
 The Aqueduct, popular amongst photographers, and the 9-arches Stone Bridge were built in 1528.

 Also worth walking up the Hill of the Bull, which dominates the city of Acambaro, to be rewarded with a fantastic panoramic view over the city as well as the whole valley.